NorthIsMirror/psprint.github.io/_posts/2016-5-24-Zplugins-report-feature.md

 title: Zplugin's report feature
 ---

-One of main [Zplugin's](https://github.com/psprint/zplugin) fatures is reporting.
+One of main [Zplugin's](https://github.com/psprint/zplugin) features is reporting.
 It's possible to quickly recognize what plugin does, provides, how to use it.
 Let's see plugin `willghatch/zsh-snippets` as an example.
 It's report (obtained via `zplugin report